AI powered underwriting dashboard analyzing loan applicant data in 2026

 What Specifically Changed for Loan Applicants in 2026?

-The most concrete change for applicants is speed: decisions that once took 3–5 business days now arrive in minutes.
-But speed is not the only shift — the criteria for approval have fundamentally changed in ways that favor some borrowers and create new risks for others.
+The most concrete change for applicants is speed: decisions that once took 3 to 5 business days now arrive in minutes.
+Speed is not the only shift, though.
+The criteria for approval have fundamentally changed in ways that favor some borrowers and create new risks for others.

-Conversely, applicants with high FICO scores but erratic cash flow — frequent overdrafts, irregular income deposits — may now face tighter terms than they expect.
+Conversely, applicants with high FICO scores but erratic cash flow (frequent overdrafts or irregular income deposits, for example) may face tighter terms than they expect.
 The model sees the behavior, not just the three-digit score.

 Loan Types Most Affected